 As animal advocates, we try to inspire others to show compassion for all animals.
 We may also serve animals well if we reflect on our own decisions since there is always more we can do.
 I hope these questions cause you to think critically about your advocacy and motivate you to continue to explore ways you can most effectively impact change.

 1. How much money do I donate to support non-profit animal rescue and advocacy organizations every year and does it reflect the sense of urgency I feel to save animals’ lives?
-(If you donate $100 per year and you earn $40,000 per year, you are donating .25% of your annual salary.)
+(If you donate $100 per year and you earn $40,000 per year, you are donating one quarter of one percent of your annual salary.)

 2. When I advocate on social media, am I looking for attention or am I taking steps to make a real difference in the lives of animals?